Anku5hk/Programmers_guide_to_Python/book.md

 my_dt.insert(y=20) # TypeError: Should be a String
 ```
 #### 2.6 *None* Object
-* *None* is similar to *null* in C/C++/Java it indicates "no value" but there are some differences.
-In in those languages *null* refers to a pointer that doesn't point to anything and it is also "0", not in Python.
+* *None* is similar to *null* in C/C++/Java it indicates something has no value, but there are some differences.
+In in those languages *null* refers to a pointer that doesn't point to anything and it is also *0*, not in Python.
 In Python, *None* is not "0", its a object itself.
 It is a object of *NoneType* class and is a singleton i.e only one instance is created of *None* in a program.
 * *None* is often use in absence of value in a variable, as a default value in a function parameter and is returned by default by a function if no return statement is provided or any condition is met.
 ```Python
 n = None